 Sign up to be the first to hear out latest news

-We talk to the founder and Creative Director of Fleur of England, Fleur Turner.
-Fleur is in charge of the overall design process and brand identity.
-She works meticulously hard to give customers a slice of luxury with her opulent designs.
-Here she talks about her life, her family, and the business that means so much to her.
+We talk Fleur, founder and Creative Director of Fleur of England.
+As creative director, Fleur oversees the entire business and designs every garment, working closely with our small team to ensure the best possible fit and add a touch of luxury into our customers lingerie drawers.
+Here we talk to Fleur about her life, her family, and the business that means so much to her.

-I’m passionate about creating lingerie that looks beautiful, and which also fits beautifully too.
-I still personally design the collections and source the fabrics.
+I’m passionate about creating lingerie that not only looks beautiful, but also fits beautifully too.
+I still personally design the collections and source all the fabrics myself.
 I am present at every fit meeting and have final fit approval on all collections.
-All of the lingerie pieces are hand-designed by myself, from the shape and fit to the bespoke embroidery.
+All of the lingerie pieces are hand-designed by myself, from the shape and fit, to the bespoke embroidery designs.

 I’ve made it my mission to ensure that every experience my customers have with Fleur of England is exquisite.
 From fabrics, design and luxury packaging to customer service, I expect nothing but the best.

 I feel she has grown up; she has developed her own voice and identity.
 As she has grown, so has my team, The Fleur Girls.
 We are still a very small business, with only eight of us working across the different aspects of the business.
 Being an all-female team creates a really exciting and vibrant working environment, with each of the girls bringing their own unique skills and ideas to the business.

 For me, Fleur of England is the culmination of a dream that began when I was a little girl, growing up in the quintessentially English town of Guildford.
 I had an older brother, and four cousins who were also boys, and I had to wear a lot of boys’ hand-me downs.
 Maybe as a result of that, I craved anything feminine and delicate, and became fascinated by fabrics and fashion.